MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/setup/priority-accounts.md

 # Manage and monitor priority users

 As the admin of a Microsoft 365 organization, you can now monitor failed or delayed email messages sent to your users who have a high business impact, like your CEO.
+Priority accounts are users who are essential to running your organization.
+Add executives, IT admins, or other user who have access to sensitive or high priority information.

 ## Add priority users